-The Audit and Governance Committee advises the Corporation on governance issues including the annual self-assessment of Governance and monitoring the associated action plans; Corporation and Committee structure and Members; Standing Orders and the Code of Conduct.
+The Audit and Governance Committee advises the Corporation on governance issues including the annual self-assessment of Governance and monitoring the associated action plans; Corporation and Committee structure and Memberships; Standing Orders: the Code of Conduct and any amendments required to the Instrument and Articles.

-The audit committee met 3 times in the year to 31 July 2023.
+The audit committee met 3 times in the year to 31 July 2024.
 The members of the committee and their attendance records are show below.